Cat anal glands: disease symptoms, treatment, and prevention

-Impacted anal sacs
+Impacted anal glands

-The most common anal sac problem in cats is caused by clogging or blockage to the duct or tube that's used to empty the sac.
+The most common anal gland problem in cats is caused by clogging or blockage to the duct or tube that's used to empty the sac.
 This can lead to a build-up of pressure and can cause pain.
 This can make it painful for your cat to poo and, therefore, could lead to constipation.

-Anal sac infections
+Anal gland infections

-Abscesses in the anal sac
+Abscesses in the anal glands

 The most painful of the three conditions, an abscess, is a swollen capsule of pus.
 These often burst, and you may see blood and pus around your cat's bottom.
 Abscesses will need to be flushed out and may need antibiotics.